Listen To Music | Advertise | About Synthtopia | RSS News Feeds | Submit Items For Review | Feedback

 • ReWire synth application — Use Record as a ReWire slave.
 Record interfaces with most audio applications on the market through Propellerhead Software’s ReWire technology.
 ReWire is a virtual multi-cable that handles up to 64 channels of streaming audio, as well as MIDI, sync and transport controls between applications.

-19 Responses to “Propellerhead Record – The First In Depth Look”
+21 thoughts on “Propellerhead Record – The First In Depth Look

 It records audio?
 Groundbreaking!
 So does Audacity.
 It does not host VST?AU plugins?
 Is that correct?
 Why?